 Mirrors are a type of reflective glass that reflect light rays and preserve some or all of the physical characteristics of the original light.
-They are used for industrial, commercial, scientific, technical, military and consumer applications.
-Mirrors may have flat, concave, or convex reflective surfaces, and can be manufactured in rectangular, round, spherical and other shapes.
-Laser mirrors coated with thin layers of gold, silver or aluminum on glass can split beams of light and are used with high energy or power and fast lasers from UV to IR spectral ranges.
+Mirrors are used for industrial, commercial, scientific, technical, military, and consumer applications.
+Mirrors may have flat, concave, or convex reflective surfaces, and they can be manufactured in rectangular, round, spherical, and other shapes.
+Laser mirrors coated with thin layers of gold, silver, or aluminum on glass can split beams of light and are used with high energy or power and fast lasers, from UV to IR spectral ranges.

 Mirrors are used in many applications and environments, including:

 - Scientific, Technical, and Optical Labs and Equipment

 - Medical Settings